 Perth is home to a pickleball club of 48 members with 153 drop-in players for a total of 201 participants hailing from all the Municipalities.
 It has seen strong growth over the last 4 years, a trend that is expected to continue.

-What WeTennis/Pickleball court users indicated that once the resurfacing of 2 courts atHeardConlon Farm is complete they will be satisfied with the condition of the facilities there.
-However, the Penny Grand Court is in need of a resurfacing due to weeds growing through cracks in the pavement.
-The Lanark Village court is rarely used.
+What We Heard Tennis/Pickleball court users indicated that once the resurfacing of 2 courts at Conlon Farm is complete they will be satisfied with the condition of the facilities